johnnyiller/johnnyiller.github.io/_posts/2015-1-16-collections-of-objects-ruby-poro.markdown

 {% endhighlight %}

 It's worth noting that you could subclass your AnimalCollection Class from Array.
-However I would consider this an antipattern as the mixin offer a clean interface for making a collection without altering the the objects class hierarchy.
+However I would consider this an antipattern as the mixin offers a clean interface for making a collection without altering the the objects class hierarchy.

 If you agree disagree or otherwise found this article useful, then please feel free to leave a comment and i'll be sure to get back to you.